ramy1234/log-parsing/README.md

 # log-parsing
-take care of the location of the log file the you use(ther is one, you can use it)
+take care of the location of the log file the you use(there is one in the holder folder, you can use it)